-Interim is a week in February where students pause their regular coursework and engage in a week-long intensive project or experience.
+Interim is a two-week period in February where students pause their regular coursework and engage in an intensive project or experience.
 The goal of CRMS Interim is to offer students experiences and pursuits that enable them to learn by doing and expose them to new ideas, experiences, and environments.
 The opportunity to immerse themselves in this quest for knowledge in a specific discipline beyond a regular academic schedule allows students to broaden their skills, appreciation, and awareness for the world in which we live.

 The purpose of Interim is to: